-New Residential Units in Mature Areas measures the number of net new residential units in mature areas (Includes CPR Irvine, Gainer Industrial and Griesbach), including downtown as a percentage of new residential units city-wide.
-This measure is calculated annually using residential permit data.
-Permits for new residential units less demolition permits in mature areas including downtown are divided by total permits for new residential units less demolition permits city-wide.
-A unit can be a house, an apartment, a garden suite or a garage suite.
-This measure monitors progress in directing growth to existing urban areas where there is capacity to accommodate dwelling units and population to achieve a compact city.
+New Residential Units in Mature Areas measures the number of net new residential units in mature areas within the Mature Neighbourhood Overlay, Downtown, and major redevelopment areas including CPR Irvine, Gainer Industrial and Griesbach, as a percentage of new residential units city-wide.
+This measure is calculated annually using residential building permit data.
+Permits for new residential units, less demolition permits in these areas, are divided by total permits for new residential units less demolition permits city-wide.
+A unit can be a house (single detached, duplex, semi-detached, or row-house unit), an apartment unit, a secondary suite, or a garden suite.
+This measure monitors progress in shifting growth to existing urban areas to achieve a compact and efficient city.

-This measure reflects reinvestment and redevelopment in existing neighbourhoods.
-The City supports making better use of its land infrastructure by encouraging growth to existing urban areas.
-An increased proportion of growth in mature areas, where there is already infrastructure capacity, contributes to a compact, sustainable city.
+This measure reflects reinvestment and redevelopment in the Mature Neighbourhood Overlay, Downtown, and major redevelopment areas including CPR Irvine, Gainer Industrial and Griesbach, compared to development in other, newer neighbourhoods across the city.
+The City supports making better use of its infrastructure by encouraging growth in already developed urban areas.
+An increased proportion of growth in mature areas contributes to a compact, sustainable city.